 Fees for registering on the conference website include:

-- Attendance of the conference sessions
+- Attendance to the conference sessions (on-site or remotely)

 - Conference material